 Why are one-third of all migratory bird species worldwide in decline?
 Most research points to habitat loss as the greatest threat to bird populations.
 Educating the next generation of little humans to care about and understand the habitats and needs of migrating birds is a critical step to sustaining them.

-Bilingual Corvallis high school students will be mentors to the third graders, reinforcing ecological, language and cultural lessons.
+As part of this project, bilingual Corvallis high school students are mentors to the third graders, reinforcing ecological, language and cultural lessons.
 Eleven high-schoolers participated in an inquiry-based ecology education training course this summer at Bald Hill Farm near Corvallis, Oregon.
-These high-schoolers will help teach third graders, in both Spanish and English, lessons about water quality, riparian habitat, and bird migration needs in the field next spring.
+These high-schoolers help teach third graders, in both Spanish and English, lessons about water quality, riparian habitat, and bird migration needs in the field next spring.
 IAE, Greenbelt and Marys River Watershed Council staff visited third grade classes this month to introduce the birds, and the characteristics and adaptations that help them in migration to Mexico.
 Students’ bird artwork will be featured at the Lincoln School family STEAM night this November.

 IAE is seeking donations to enable our partners in Mexico to work with their local students as part of this exchange.
-We will be working with students at Primaria Miguel Hidalgo, Santa Rosa de Lima, in Guanajuato, Mexico, but we could use help with lesson materials and reaching more students.
+We will be working with students at Primaria Miguel Hidalgo, Santa Rosa de Lima, in Guanajuato, Mexico, but we need help to reach more students and provide lesson materials.
 Please lend your support with a contribution by clicking here.
 All of the Willamette-Laja Twinning Project partners sincerely appreciate your support!